ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 fault diagnosis.

-This document defines a YANG data model for network incident lifecycle management, which improves troubleshooting efficiency, ensures network service quality, and improves network automation {{?RFC8969}}.
+This document defines a YANG data model for network incident lifecycle management, which improves troubleshooting efficiency, and improves network automation {{?RFC8969}} with RPC operations in this YANG module.

 # Conventions and Definitions